Cisco ASA: Security Levels and Zones Explained

 Security Levels and Zones (nameif) configuration on Cisco ASA Firewall

 Finally, I’ll configure the security levels and zones on the Cisco ASA Firewall.
-We can do the same via ASDM as well as CLI.
-In this example, we will do the configuration via CLI.
+We can do the same via ASDM and CLI.
+In this example, we will configure the security levels via CLI.
 Let’s start!

 The Outside Interface: